spec-framework/documentation/output/book.md

     Note: For Ben.
 I still don't understand it.
-Please explain to me tomorrow.
+Please explain to me.